 - 79% of homebuyers use digital resources.
 (Meta)

-Thanks to the pandemic, conducting house tours has become more convenient to the realtors and their prospects as more clients discovered the ease of virtually visiting the house they wanted at the comfort of their couch.
+Thanks to the pandemic, conducting house tours has become more convenient to realtors and their prospects as more clients discovered the ease of virtually visiting the house they wanted from the comfort of their couch.

-The benefits of technological advancements to the real estate industry do not stop here.
-This year, some realtors started employing software applications that streamline their system of home selling.
-With the use of software applications, some realtors were able to add reusable terms in their spec sheets, create accurate digital floor plans with furniture to show scale as a means to standardize what service they can provide to their customers, and track leads using a user-friendly CRM.
+The benefits of technological advancements in the real estate industry do not stop here.
+This year, some realtors started employing software applications that streamline their home selling system.
+With the use of software applications, some realtors could add reusable terms in their spec sheets, create accurate digital floor plans with furniture to show scale to standardize what service they can provide to their customers, and track leads using a user-friendly CRM.

-In the meantime, allow us to share with you how experts creatively find ways to get properties for listings.
+In the meantime, let us share how experts creatively find ways to get properties for listings.

-While the rise in value looks good to the realtors, the truth is, it can only benefit a few, since there are only very few properties to sell.
-This only led to hatred among the agents based on the article.
-This scenario may also be true in other places.
+While the rise in value looks good to the realtors, the truth is it can only benefit a few since there are only very few properties to sell.
+This only led to hatred among the agents, based on the article.
+This scenario may also be actual in other places.
 In fact, you could be one of those realtors who competes against the others.
-So you need to leverage whatever you have to set an edge and source more and better properties that could get the attention of your target market.
+Therefore you need to leverage whatever you have to set an edge and source more and better properties that could get the attention of your target market.

 How do you get started?

-Let’s take a look at some advice made by the experts in a recent article published by Forbes.
+Let's look at some advice made by experts in a recent article published by Forbes.

 1. Find major area events using public media sources.

-Megan Micco of Compass recommended the use of public media sources to search for trigger events in your market.
-In addition to this, she said that you need to set up Google alerts for obituaries, retirements, divorces, and marriage in your (target) area.
-According to her, those major life changes often lead to property sales, and in some cases, sellers will need to move quickly and avoid the cost and hassle of hiring a real estate agent to prepare a home for sale.
+Megan Micco of Compass recommended using public media sources to search for trigger events in your market.
+In addition, she said that you need to set up Google alerts for obituaries, retirements, divorces, and marriages in your (target) area.
+According to her, those significant life changes often lead to property sales, and in some cases, sellers will need to move quickly and avoid the cost and hassle of hiring a real estate agent to prepare a home for sale.

-Valon Nikci of Link NY Realty stated that there are websites we use where you can find properties that are delinquent in property tax, have tax liens, are pre-foreclosed, or are distressed properties.
+Valon Nikci of Link NY Realty stated that there are websites where you can find properties that are delinquent in property tax, have tax liens, are pre-foreclosed, or are distressed.
 Nicki added that those properties most likely be for sale soon, so contacting the owners of those properties is a big plus.

 3. Send personalized letters on behalf of your clients.

-Jennifer Anderson of Anderson Coastal Group shared what they do when their buyers have a particular neighborhood or even street in mind--they pull a list of homeowners and send them a very specific and personalized letter on their behalf.
+Jennifer Anderson of Anderson Coastal Group shared what they do when their buyers have a particular neighborhood or even street in mind--they pull a list of homeowners and send them a specific and personalized letter on their behalf.
 In their letters, they include personal details and wishlist items that are proven effective.
-According to her, those efforts don’t only result in a great lead; they also convert to a second client in the seller.
+According to her, those efforts result in a great lead and convert to a second client in the seller.

-4. Connect with people whom you think could be the least source of property listing information.
+4. Connect with people you think could be the least source of property listing information.